Cultivate Africa's Future (CultiAF)

 - communications training for project team members (senior research and communication staff);

-- production of publicity materials for the CultiAF programme (including one-page project summary documents and a programme brochure);
+- production of publicity materials for the CultiAF programme (including a programme brochure and one-page project summary documents);

 - editing of internal communications materials (six-month project updates, gender outcome stories and end of project briefs);

-- development of news stories from the field, working with our African correspondents, and;
+- development of stories from the field, working with our African correspondents, and;

-- design of posters for display at the IDRC one day conference held as a side event at the 2016 African Green Revolution Forum (AGRF).
+- design of posters for each research team for display at the IDRC one day conference held as a side event at the 2016 African Green Revolution Forum (AGRF).

 A one-week workshop held in March 2015 in Nairobi, facilitated by WRENmedia, provided training and support to the project teams in developing communication strategies, and included practical skills in photography and the use of social media (especially blogging and Twitter) for research communication.
 Teams also interacted with African science journalists, and were given tips and practical experience of being interviewed for radio and/or TV.

-In 2016, we provided two further training days; one in May to help the teams develop gender outcome stories and key messages alongside a gender training workshop; and a second on refining key messages and improving presentation skills to provide a practised and honed presentation prior to a one day conference at the 2016 AGRF.
+In 2016, we provided two further training days: one to help the teams develop gender outcome stories and key messages alongside a gender training workshop; and a second on refining key messages and improving presentation skills to provide a practised and honed presentation prior to a one-day conference at the 2016 AGRF.

-The impact of the presentation skills training was particularly evident when the scientists were commended by conference participants and IDRC senior managers for their sharp 5 minute presentations and the clarity of their key messages.
+The impact of the presentation skills training was particularly evident when the scientists were commended by IDRC senior managers and conference participants for their sharp 5 minute presentations and the clarity of their key messages.

 WRENmedia also tweeted live from the one day conference to stimulate a conversation using the hashtag #CultiAF.
 This coverage generated over 20,000 impressions in one day in addition to coverage provided by IDRC.